Lucius1024/Clean-Install-Ubuntu-15-Guide/README.md

 9. Select the checkbox "download updates while installing" and click continue.
 10. When you get to the installation type, choose which option best suits your needs, I chose to erase Windows XP completely.
 11. If installing alongside windows boot manager, allocate space and select install now.
-12. Follow the instructions to choose a username and password.
+12. Follow the instructions to choose your location, language and keyboard settings, a username and a password.
 13. Click Install.
 The installation will begin, and should take 10-20 minutes to complete.
 When it is finished, choose to restart the computer and then remove your memory stick.
 Ubuntu should start to load.

 #4.
 Additional Software